alexandersen01/sharepoint-mcp-server-better/package/README.md

 #### `list_drive_items`

 List files and folders in a SharePoint document library.
-Uses DEFAULT_SITE_URL and DEFAULT_FOLDER_PATH if configured to reduce noise.
+Uses DEFAULT_SITE_URL if configured to reduce noise.
+The folder path should be specified in your agent's system prompt to focus on specific directories.

 - **Parameters**:
   - `siteUrl` (optional): SharePoint site URL (uses DEFAULT_SITE_URL if not provided)
   - `driveId` (optional): Specific drive ID (uses default drive if not specified)
-  - `folderPath` (optional): Folder path to list items from (uses DEFAULT_FOLDER_PATH if available, otherwise root)
+  - `folderPath` (optional): Folder path to list items from (specify target folders in your agent system prompt)

 #### `get_file_content`